hibernate/hibernate-reactive/README.md

 If you already know Hibernate, and if you already have some experience with reactive programming, there's not much new to learn here: you should immediately feel right at home.

+### Fetching lazy associations

+In Hibernate ORM, lazy associations are fetched transparently when the association is fist accessed within a session.
+In Hibernate Reactive, association fetching is an asynchronous process that produces a result via a `CompletionStage` (or Mutiny `Uni`).

+Therefore, lazy fetching is an explicit operation named `fetch()` of the reactive session:

+    session4.find(Author.class, author.id)
+            .thenCompose( author -> session1.fetch(author.books) )
+            .thenAccept( books -> ... )

+Of course, this isn't necessary if you fetch the association eagerly.

 ### Transactions